edtr-io/edtr-io/api/plugin-sc-mc-exercise.api.md

 }>;

 // @public (undocumented)
-export type ScMcExerciseProps = EditorPluginProps<ScMcExercisePluginState, ScMcExercisePluginConfig>;
+export type ScMcExerciseProps = EditorPluginProps<ScMcExercisePluginState, ScMcExerciseConfig>;

 // (No @packageDocumentation comment for this package)